CaptainCrowbar/unicorn-lib/unicorn/utf.md

 state.
 The `source()` function returns a reference to the underlying encoded string.
 The `offset()` and `count()` functions return the position and length (in code units) of the current encoded character (or the group of code units currently being interpreted as an invalid character).
-The `range()` function returns the same sequence of code units as a pair of pointers.
+The `view()` function returns the same sequence of code units as a string view.

 The `offset_by()` function returns an iterator moved by the specified number of code units.
 The resulting offset will be clamped to the bounds of the source string; behaviour is the same as for the constructor if it is not on a character boundary.

+The `ptr()` function returns a pointer to the start of the encoded character, a pointer to the end of the underlying string if the iterator is past the end, or a null pointer if the iterator was default constructed.

 The `str()` function returns a copy of the code units making up the current character.
 This will be empty if the iterator is default constructed or past